sebastiencs/pinar-book/src/threading.md

 # Multi-threading

-You can call a javascript function from differents threads with the help of `JsFunctionThreadSafe`
+You can call a javascript function from differents threads with the help of `JsFunctionThreadSafe`.

+The JS function will be executed on the main thread.

 ```rust, no_run
 fn method(fun: JsFunction) -> JsResult<()> {